SOAR - Sustainable Ocean Applied Research

 The Lunenburg Ocean Centre utilizes two locations on the Lunenburg working waterfront, including shared office space, warehouse work facilities, and a secure berth.

-SOAR is leading an initiative to establish a tidal power test centre that provides fast and easy access to Grand Passage and Petit Passage.
+SOAR is leading an initiative to establish a test centre for coastal community power systems that provides fast and easy access to Grand Passage and Petit Passage.
 These high energy tidal channels flow between Brier Island, Long Island, and Digby Neck in the Outer Bay of Fundy with strong tidal currents appropriate for testing, development, and demonstration of tidal power systems.